Brookmans Park: Public Transportation

-The Village is also served by a number of bus routes such as the 610, 242 and 305 operated by Uno and Metroline respectively.
+The Village is also served by a number of bus routes such as the 242, 243 and 305 operated by Uno, Centrebus and Central Connect respectively.

 Brookmans Park transmitting station

 The Brookmans Park transmitting station, is situated Northeast of Brookmans Park on the A1000 Great North Road between Potters Bar and Hatfield in Hertfordshire.
 The transmitter played a crucial part in the history of broadcasting in Great Britain, as the first purpose-built twin transmitter station in the world capable of broadcasting two radio programmes simultaneously when it was completed in October 1929.

 It also played a part in the early development of television broadcasting.
 On 30 March 1930, experimental television tests were made there using thirty-line pictures.
 These constituted the first public transmission of simultaneous sound and vision in Great Britain.
 The station transmitted television broadcasts, during hours when BBC radio was off the air, until 1935.

 The tower has twice blown down, and according to villagers' reports: it interferes with TV and radio transmissions; causes automatic garage doors to open of their own accord and causes radiators, telephones, toasters and waste bins to "play music".

 It can interfere with DSL broadband modems, and an additional RF (radio-frequency) filter needs to be placed in the incoming line of houses near the transmitter to avoid high error rates.

 Brookmans Park is also home to a VOR beacon, used by airliners arriving and departing London airspace, and affectionately known by pilots and air traffic controllers as 'The Park'.